KIPAC/computing/sherlock/README.md

 The SRCC also runs office hours over Zoom since the COVID-19 pandemic.
 Please see [here](https://www.sherlock.stanford.edu/docs/#office-hours) for details.

+## Getting an Account

+To request an account on Sherlock, the sponsoring Stanford faculty member should email srcc-support@stanford.edu, specifying the names and SUNet IDs of their research team members needing an account.
+Risa then needs to approve access to KIPAC resources.

 ## KIPAC Specific Oak Resources

 KIPAC resources at Sherlock: